-Switch off the appliance after the cooking time indicated using the On/Off button.
+Switch off the appliance after the indicated cooking time using the \bigcirc On/Off button.

 After the cooking compartment has cooled down, clean the smooth surfaces with soapy water and a dish cloth.

 Cleaning the accessories

 Clean the accessories thoroughly using soapy water and a dish cloth or soft brush.